NREL/reVX/reVX/least_cost_xmission/README.md

 ## Offshore Examples
 ### Creating POI transmission features from points
 The onshore point of interconnections (POIs) have typically been provided in a CSV file.
 These must be converted to short lines in a GeoPackage to work with the LCP code.
 Note that the POIs must also be connected to a transmission line.
-The `convert_pois_to_lines()` function in `offshore_utilities.py` will perform all necessary operations to convert the CSV file to a properly configured GeoPackage.
-An example notebook is in this repository at `examples/least_cost_paths/convert_points_of_interconnection_to_lines.ipynb`.
+The `transmission-layer-creator convert-pois` command-line function will perform all necessary operations to convert the CSV file to a properly configured GeoPackage.
 Paths from POIs to the fake transmission line can be removed in post processing using the `--drop TransLine` option with the `least-cost-xmission merge-output` command.

-### Build friction and barriers layer
-An example Jupyter notebook for building the friction and barrier layers can be found in the `examples/least_cost_paths` directory of this repository.

 ### Locally run an offshore analysis for a single SC point, plot the results, and save to a GeoPackage
 This example uses `contextily` to add a base map to the plot, but is not required.
 Offshore needs an aggregation "resolution" of 118.